CMU-Humanoids/skin-temp/README.md

 1) revealing the existence of a difference in the angular reflectance distribution of light from skin-like and non-skin like material and
 2) exploring the consistency of the angular reflectance distribution of light in materials exhibiting optical properties similar to human skin.

+Finally, we demonstrate the robustness of V-TEMP by evaluating the efficacy of elevated skin temperature detection on subject videos recorded in
+1) laboratory controlled environments and
+2) outside-the-lab environments.
+V-TEMP is beneficial in two ways

+1) it is non-contact-based, reducing the possibility of infection due to contact and
+2) it is scalable, given the ubiquity of video-recording devices

 https://user-images.githubusercontent.com/129078932/228007006-e0f545da-07f0-4580-897b-2b41ef0b84fc.mov